Manage your business

 Termites are very troublesome house pests.
-They secretly invade homes from the ground to live and feed on wood furniture.
-In worst cases, some termites do cause fungus to grow although the coptotermes species consume the fungus and mould away, yet the mud trails and its nest usually possess high moisture leading to potential growth of mould.
+Termites secretly invade homes from the ground to live and feed on wood furniture.
+In worst cases, some termites do cause fungus to grow although the coptotermes species consume the fungus and mound away, yet the mud trails and its nest usually possess high moisture leading to potential growth of mound.

 Leaving termites untreated within your home can cost considerable damage especially in structural terms.
-Before the problem escalates to something serious to your family, here are some tips to help protect your home and wood furniture from termites:
+Before the problem escalates to something serious to your family.
+What is the best termite protection?
+Here are some tips to help protect your home and wood furniture from termites:

 Wood polishes are meant to keep the furniture in top condition, in addition to looking good and new.
 Wood polish provides an extra coat on the wood surface, giving it increased resistance to moisture and other environmental agents like water.
 There are also some wood polishes that may contain substances that are repellent to termites, giving it the added benefit of protecting furniture from termites to some extent.

 Termites are drawn to moisture.
 When furniture has moisture, it is more likely that termites would flock and settle there if there is substantial food source.
 Moisture is also a potential breeding ground for mounds, which is generally harmful to human health.
 Reduce moisture by applying wood polish and using microfiber cloth for cleaning instead of water.
 Be mindful of any leaks inside the house, causing the furniture to become wet.

 3. Put furniture under the sun

 In the event that a piece of wood furniture does get wet, placing it under the afternoon sun will do a neat trick.
 Not only will the sunlight dry the furniture completely, termites are unable to withstand extreme heat and it’s possible to kill them if they are inside.